MISSISSIPPI CODE TITLE 45.

 criminal liability for failure to register.

-(i) The department shall
+(i) The department shall continue to list in the

-continue to list in the registry the name and registration information of all
+registry the name and registration information of all registrants who no longer

-registrants who no longer work, reside or attend school in this state even
+work, reside or attend school in this state even after the registrant moves to

-after the registrant moves to another jurisdiction and registers in the new jurisdiction
+another jurisdiction and registers in the new jurisdiction as required by law.

-as required by law.
-The registry shall note that the registrant moved out of
+The registry shall note that the registrant moved out of state.

 (3) In determining whether to release an offender from the obligation to